Your One Stop Resource for Early Childhood Information

 The Pre-K Owl Hill pre-kindergarten program is funded by the PA Department of Education Office of Child Development and Early Learning.
 It is offered to the district in partnership with the Owl Hill Learning Centers based in Lititz.
 The program is held at Bucher and Brecht Elementary School.
 The classes are staffed by PA State certified early childhood teachers and qualified early childhood teaching assistants.
-Students attend the program for five and a half hours each day (8:30 a.m. – 2:00 p.m.) for 180 days of instruction, following the MTSD calendar.
+Students attend the program for five and a half hours each day (8:00 a.m. – 1:30 p.m. ** Bucher classrooms have a staggered start time, that range from 8:00 a.m. – 2:00 p.m.) for 180 days of instruction, following the MTSD calendar.
 Materials and lunch are provided at no cost to families.
 Transportation is the responsibility of the family.
 No busing is offered for this program.

-Please visit Owl Hill’s website to download the Pre-K Counts application and review the income eligibility guidelines.
 This program is open to children who will be four years of age on or before August 31 in families at not more than 300% of poverty.
 Please review this information on income and family size to determine if your family qualifies for consideration into this program.
 Pre-K Counts is now accepting enrollments for the 2022-2023 school year.
 Click here to download applications in English and Spanish if interested in enrolling in the program for the 2022-2023 school year.

 Any questions regarding the Pre-K Counts program may be directed to the Owl Hill Learning Center via Julie Mathers at (717) 537-8304 or email@example.com.